-During Advent, we read from Matthew’s Gospel the interesting details of the Infancy Narrative that the Gospel of Luke doesn’t tell us: Saint Joseph wanted to divorce Mary quietly.
-(Matthew 1:18-5)
+During Advent, and on Saint Joseph’s feast day on March 19, we read from Matthew’s Gospel the interesting details of the Infancy Narrative that the Gospel of Luke doesn’t tell us: Saint Joseph wanted to divorce Mary quietly.
+(Matthew 1:18-25)

 At first reading, it might seem that Saint Joseph was surprised at finding Mary pregnant and assumed it wasn’t his because he had no relations with her.
 There, however, is this delightful explanation of Joseph’s actions that runs deep and far back in Christianity.
 It is beautiful and worth considering.
 Here is how it goes.